Amst64/Mandelbrot-fractal-OpenGL/README.md

 A *bin* folder will be created at the root of this project.

-Open a terminal, place yourself in the *bin* folder and run this command `./Mandelbrot_exe.exe mandelbrot.vs.glsl mandelbrot.fs.glsl`.
+Open a terminal, place yourself in the *bin* folder and run this command `./Mandelbrot.exe`.